 Best Mid-Priced Power Processor

-The Breville Wizz 11 food processor has fine variable slicing with 24-thickness settings, including a large feed chute for large slicing.
-It has dough blades, a quad blade made of stainless steel, and a grating disc that can be turned around.
-Its motor has a 1000-watt power rating with direct drive induction.
-The food processor's power rating is a good upgrade on the Sunbeam LC6500.
-However, it's 300 W shy of Kenwood's Food Processor.
+The Breville Wizz 11 processor has fine variable slicing with 24-thickness settings and a large feed chute for large slicing.
+It also has dough blades, a stainless steel quad blade, and a grating disc.
+Like Kenwood's Food Processor, Breville's motor has a 1000-watt power rating with direct drive induction, which is a good upgrade from the Sunbeam LC6500.

 Pros